 The London Bus Company Fleet Details

 Originally a closed top AEC single deck bus owned by Maidstone & District she was one of three converted to open top and used by Hastings & District on their sea front service.
 All three of these vehicles still exist.
-Seats 35
+Seats 35.
+This bus is currently not available due to engine problems.

 The last Routemaster Coach to be built.
 Delivered in 1965 and seats 65.
 This bus has deeper seats and added leg room coupled with platform doors on the rear entrance.
 We also have the prototype coach RMC4 seating 57 again in Greenline livery and with platform doors.